-Workstream 4 examines the concept of Insight – a term that is commonly used in clinical practice and conversation.
-If a person expresses their distress in the language of mental illness and symptoms they will often be described as “having insight”, whereas a person who does not may be described as “lacking insight” or having “impaired insight”.
+“Insight is a term which is commonly used in clinical practice and conversation.
+If a person expresses their distress in the language of mental illness and symptoms, they will often be described as “having insight”, whereas a person who does not may be described as “lacking insight” or “having impaired insight”.

-As the research initiative states: “Where insight is present, there is a common basis for the clinical encounter from the outset.
+As the Mental Health and Justice website states: “Where insight is present, there is a common basis for the clinical encounter from the outset.
 Where insight is lacking this common ground is diminished.
 Coercion and treatment non-compliance become more likely.”